Employment in NZ: what to look for in a job contract

 - Pressure to sign quickly: while it’s understandable that businesses want to finalise their hires (especially for a candidate as great as yourself), you shouldn’t feel hounded to sign the contract without fully understanding it.

 How long do you have before accepting a job offer?

-Often, you will receive an offer letter with your employment agreement that includes a deadline, usually around a week, after which the offer expires.
+Often, you’ll receive an offer letter with your employment agreement that includes a deadline, usually around a week, after which the offer expires.
 During this period of time, negotiate and ask questions of the employer.

-They should respect that you making an informed decision is important, and should make someone available to communicate with you on any queries or concerns you have.
+They should respect that making an informed decision is important, and should make someone available to communicate with you on any queries or concerns you have during this period.